tellefs/ML-projects/README.md

-# ML-projects
+# Machine Learning-projects
-ML-projects collaborated with @jvevik
+ML-projects for the course FYS-STK4155 at UiO.
+Collaborated with @jvevik

 Project 1: